Teriflunomide

 No evidence of carcinogenicity was observed in rats and mice.

 Fertility was unaffected in rats despite adverse effects of teriflunomide on male reproductive organs, including reduced sperm count.
 There were no external malformations in the offspring of male rats administered teriflunomide prior to mating with untreated female rats.
 Teriflunomide was embryotoxic and teratogenic in rats and rabbits at doses in the human therapeutic range.
 Adverse effects on the offspring were also seen when teriflunomide was administered to pregnant rats during gestation and lactation.
-The risk of male-mediated embryo-fetal toxicity through teriflunomide treatment is considered low.
+The risk of male-mediated embryo-foetal toxicity through teriflunomide treatment is considered low.
 The estimated female plasma exposure via the semen of a treated patient is expected to be 100 times lower than the plasma exposure after 14 mg of oral teriflunomide.

 Related medicines